ste-script/list-sync/README.md

 3. Support multiple concurrent consumers
 4. Output changes to CSV files
 5. Support both batch processing and real-time streaming
+6. The data produced to kafka need to use the same format from both databases

 ### Non-functional Requirements